Drag Race UK fans can now watch the first 40 seconds of season 2

 Fellow judges Michelle Visage and Graham Norton agreed, with Norton adding: “Even in episode one, I’m thinking, this is a bit sparkier, a bit spikier than it was in season one.”

-The Drag Race UK season two contestants certainly seem like a fierce batch and, unlike last year, this year’s line-up also includes queens from Scotland and Wales.
+The Drag Race UK contestants certainly seem like a fierce batch and, unlike last year, this year’s line-up also includes queens from Scotland and Wales.

 Filming for the second series was halted shortly after it began in March 2020 due to the pandemic.
 Production didn’t resume until October last year.